heseltime/heseltime.github.io/pages/rDai.md

 Figure from K. Greff, R.K.
 Srivastava, J. Koutnik, B.R.
 Steunebrink, J. Schmidhuber.
 IEEE Transactions on Neural Networks and Learning Systems, Vol 28(10), pp. 2222–2232.
 Institute of Electrical and Electronics Engineers (IEEE).
 2017.

+### Focused and Lightweight LSTM

+### Tricks of the Trade

+## LSTM, Transformers, Hybrid xLSTM?

+For another day: [JKU in the headlines, precisely on topic](https://www.jku.at/en/news-events/news/detail/news/ai-made-in-europe-spitzenforscher-sepp-hochreiter-und-sein-xlstm-erhalten-unternehmerische-verstaerkung-fuer-europaeisches-large-language-model/), but what's the idea?
+I think this is not yet out of the bag but will be soon, providing an opportunity for another post here.
+At the core, this is about LSTM vs Transfomers however and sounds like something hybrid.

+> The transformer computations increase quadratically according to the text length.
+By contrast, xLSTM calculations increase in a linear manner only, along with the text length, thereby using less processing power during operation.
+As complex tasks require more text for both the task description and the solution, this is a great advantage.
+Fortunately, xLSTM can, for example, facilitate industrial applications, especially if transformer models are too slow.
+Similar to transformer models, xLSTM has a phonetic memory.
+The algorithm is, however, equipped with an additional component that results in a closer resemblance to human verbal working memory, making the xLSTM algorithm much more powerful.

+I am excited to catch wind of the story directly as it unfolds at JKU.

 # Taking Symbolic on the Road (with [Wolfram](/wolfram)!)

 <div id="symbolic-conclusion">Apart from my thesis, practical work, final exam and <a href="studies-overview">core coursework</a> (see next sections below), my AI degree in Linz involves the symbolic track components I talk about above, essentially <a href="/wolfram#computer-algebra">Computer Algebra</a> and <a href="/wolfram#automated-reasoning">Automated Reasoning</a>, both situated at <a href="https://risc.jku.at/">RISC</a>: since I am now working for Wolfram during my Masters and in the foreseeable future, I am making an effort to basically pool that work and this part of my studies: the tool (also used in Linz and at RISC), Wolfram Language, is the same, after all.